-The room is a cooperation between an artist, the education department and the curatorial team.
+The room is a cooperation between an artist, the education and training department and the curator team.
 It accompanies the entire exhibition year, and changes according to the themes of the respective exhibition.

 Adrien Tirtiaux was the first artist to conceive the “Island at Marta”.
 The Belgian artist was born in 1980 in Brussels and today lives in Antwerp.
 Audacious structures and radical space interventions characterize his artistic oeuvre.
 From 1998 to 2003 he studied architecture at the Catholic University of Louvain-La-Neuve in Belgium and, from 2003 to 2008, sculpture and performance at the Academy of Fine Arts in Vienna.
 He was involved in numerous exhibitions in museums and in the public space, for example at the Manifesta 7 in 2008 in Rovereto, Italy.
 Tirtiaux had his first encounter with the Museum Marta Herford in 2017 within the framework of the exhibition “Revolution in red-yellow-blue”.

 For every phase of the “Island at Marta” the artist developed a cartoon drawing that recalls the cover of “The Adventures of Tintin” comic series.
 The figures from the pen of the Belgian cartoonist Hergé are an important source of inspiration for Tirtiaux, also for other works.
 By quoting the clear, linear style of the cartoonist, and transferring it to his own work, he becomes part of the cosmos of heroes himself.